 This funeral and cremation planning guide aims to answer some key questions you may have if faced with the task of making funeral arrangements.
-Whether you are researching with an interest in making a cremation plan for yourself or have to arrange a funeral or cremation service for a loved one who passed.
+Whether you are researching with an interest in making a cremation plan for yourself, or have to arrange a funeral or cremation service for a loved one who has passed.
 We have compiled some FAQs about cremation costs and funeral prices in the Greater Chicago area, state funeral laws, and where to get help.

-DIRECT CREMATION SERVICE | CALL NOW |
+| DIRECT CREMATION SERVICE | CALL NOW |

-$1,295 | (773) 901-1564 |
+| $1,295 | (708) 255-6365 |

 First call: What to do when a death occurs

-Once you have been informed of a death, the first thing that arises is the need to select a funeral home to handle funeral arrangements and transfer the deceased into their care.
 Most people die in a medical facility, where they can be held for a short period in the hospital morgue if necessary.
-It can be important not to rush this decision.
+It is essential not to rush this decision.
 You must select the right funeral service provider for your needs.

 How do I choose a funeral home or cremation service provider?

 If your loved one had no funeral plan, and you have no prior experience with a funeral home, this can be a difficult task.
 There are around 200 funeral service locations in the Chicago area.
-If you want to have a funeral ceremony, the actual location of the funeral home may be an important consideration.
-Also, if you are working toward a specific financial budget for the funeral cost, you might need to make funeral price comparisons before selecting a suitable funeral home.

 With the range of funeral service locations serving the Greater Chicago area, you can arrange anything from a full-service traditional funeral to a simple direct cremation service.
 You need to decide if you want a traditional funeral, something more modern like a life celebration service, or if you wish to consider cremation.